IVerse-VDV/QubitLab/CONTRIBUTING.md

 ### GitHub Issues

 Use [GitHub Issues](https://github.com/IVerse-VDV/QubitLab/issues) for bug reports, feature requests, tracking specific tasks or enhancements, and discussing implementation details of proposed changes.
 Issues are best for concrete, actionable items that need to be tracked and resolved.

-### GitHub Discussions

-Use [GitHub Discussions](https://github.com/IVerse-VDV/QubitLab/discussions) for general questions about quantum computing or Qiskit, ideas and brainstorming that aren't yet concrete proposals, showing off projects built with QubitLab, and community conversations that dont fit as issues.
-Discussions are more informal and conversational than issues.

 ### Pull Request Comments